alexsanjoseph/goodreads-list-properties/README.md

-# Goodreads - List Ratings
+# Goodreads - List Properties Database

 This script takes the link of a list from the Goodreads and scrapes through each of the pages and find the following properties: